This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

-As a cardiothoracic surgeon, Dr. Harvey Pass has spent decades studying mesothelioma, helping patients, and advancing knowledge of this awful disease.
-He is currently director at New York University Medical Center’s Thoracic Surgery Division.
-He also leads a couple of important mesothelioma research programs for the National Cancer Institute and has contributed significantly to the knowledge of mesothelioma through his many research projects and clinical trials.
+Harvey Pass, M.D. is the director of New York University Medical Center’s Thoracic Surgery Division.
+He also leads several important mesothelioma research programs for the National Cancer Institute and has contributed significantly to the understanding of mesothelioma through clinical trials.

 Education and Early Career